spacetelescope/drizzlepac/doc/source/singlevisit.rst

     - C or D (or not N)
     - Can not align streaked sources
   * - FILTER or FILTER1, FILTER2
-    - G*, PR*, BLOCK
+    - BLOCK
-    - G=Grism and PR=Prism, Can not align streaked sources
+    - Internal calibration of SBC detector
   * - EXPTIME
     - 0
     - no exposure time, no data to align